Goesaert v. Cleary

 Goesaert v.
 Cleary, 335 U.S. 464 (1948), was a United States Supreme Court case in which the Court upheld a Michigan law, which prohibited women from being licensed as a bartender in all cities having a population of 50,000 or more unless their father or husband owned the establishment.
 Valentine Goesaert, the plaintiff in the case, challenged the law on the ground that it infringed on the Fourteenth Amendment's Equal Protection Clause.
 Speaking for the majority, Justice Felix Frankfurter affirmed the judgment of the Detroit district court and upheld the constitutionality of the state law.
 The state argued that since the profession of bartending could potentially lead to moral and social problems for women, it was within the state's power to bar them from working as bartenders.
-Only when the owner of the bar was a sufficiently close relative to the women bartender could it be guaranteed that such immorality would not be present.
+Only when the owner of the bar was a sufficiently close relative to the woman bartender, it was argued, could it be guaranteed that such immorality would not be present.

 The decision was subsequently overruled by Craig v.
-Boren.
+Boren (1976), which held that statutory or administrative sex classifications were subject to intermediate scrutiny under the Fourteenth Amendment's Equal Protection Clause.

 Background

-As part of the Michigan system for controlling the sale of liquor, bartenders were required in all cities having a population of 50,000 or more, but no female would be so licensed unless "the wife or daughter of the male owner" of a licensed liquor establishment, under Section 19a of Act 133 of the Public Acts of Michigan 1945, Mich.Stat.Ann.
+As part of the Michigan system for controlling the sale of liquor, bartenders were required to be licensed in all cities having a population of 50,000 or more, but no female would be so licensed unless "the wife or daughter of the male owner" of a licensed liquor establishment, under Section 19a of Act 133 of the Public Acts of Michigan 1945, Mich.Stat.Ann.
 18,990(1).
+The International Barmen Association lobbied for this restriction by arguing that female bartenders were subjected to gender-related violence, but union members often admitted that their primary motivation was preventing female bartenders from undercutting their collectively bargained wages.

 Valentine Goesaert was the owner of a bar in the city of Dearborn, Michigan.
 According to Michigan law, she was not allowed to be the owner of a bar since the population in Dearborn exceeded 50,000.
 On November 20, 1947, Goesaert and her daughter challenged the Michigan law at the district court of Detroit before Circuit Judge Simons and District Judges Levin and Picard.
 The women were represented by attorney Anne R. Davidow.
 They argued that the law denied them equal protection of the laws and deprived them of their property without due process of law.
 The main arguments brought forth by Goesaert were as follows: